Site-to-Site VPN Overview

 - Static routing: When you set up the IPSec connection to the DRG, you specify the particular routes to your on-premises network that you want the VCN to know about.
 You also must configure your CPE device with static routes to the VCN's subnets.
 These routes are not learned dynamically.

-Here are important details to understand about routing for your IPSec VPN:
+Here are important details to understand about routing for your Site-to-Site VPN:

-- Originally, the Oracle IPSec VPN supported only static routing, and you were required to provide at least one static route for the overall IPSec connection.
+- Originally, Site-to-Site VPN supported only static routing, and you were required to provide at least one static route for the overall IPSec connection.

 - Now two different types of routing are available (BGP and static routing), and you configure the routing type per tunnel.
 Only one type of routing at a time is supported for a given tunnel.